marczz/mzlinux_pages/media/media_players.md

     delay/flanger/chorus, or output the data to a soundcard.

 <a name="audacious"></a>[Audacious](http://audacious-media-player.org/)
-:   Audacious is an GPL, XMMS like app written in GTK 2, that
+:   Audacious is an GPL, XMMS like app written in QT5 or GTK 2, that
     support nearly the same plugins.
 It is a fork of BMP, like are
     {{< iref "#xmms2" "xmms2" >}} and